iotaledger/iota-core/documentation/APIs/core-models.md

 * There must be no trailing bytes after all block fields have been parsed.

 ## Slot Index

 Timeline is divided into slots, and each slot has a corresponding slot index, which is a `uint64`.
 To calculate the slot index of a timestamp, `genesisTimestamp` and the duration of a slot are needed.
 The slot index of timestamp `ts` is `(ts - genesisTimestamp)/duration + 1`.
+Slots are counted starting from 1 because 0 is reserved for the genesis which has to be addressable as its own.

 ## Slot Commitment